Digital Journal for Philology

 Textpraxis.
 Digitales Journal für Philologie is the online journal of the Graduate School Practices of Literature, Münster, and is published every six months.

-Also within the humanities the scientific communication more and more shifts from the publication of monographs to articles in scientific journals.
+Within the humanities the scientific communication shifts more and more from publishing monographs to articles in scientific journals.
 Therefore the publishing practice within the humanities come closer to the publishing culture within natural sciences and changes its frequency of contributions.

-In the course of this development also the place of publication changes: more and more relevant research results are published online instead of in exclusively printed and partly difficult accessibly scientific journals.
+In the course of this development the publication platforms change as well: more and more relevant research results are published online instead of in exclusively printed and partly difficult accessible scientific journals.
 The debate on the changes of the quality of scientific works with regard to Open Access, meaning the unlimited and nonpaid access to knowledge, continues.
 Opinions range from the view that good publications deserve to be appreciated via print to the plausible argument that the quality of a scientific work does not depend on the medium (book or internet).
 The Deutsche Forschungsgemeinschaft and other high-ranking scientific organizations insistently support Open Access as an element of best possible information infrastructure.
 It is already evident that the future of academic knowledge transfer will be less interested in extensive print-journal projects and that democratization and internationalization of the accessibility through the internet will establish themselves in the long run.
-Textpraxis wants to follow this fundamental idea of Open Access, Textpraxis has opted for Diamond Open Access, which enables participation in academic discourse for scientists at all career levels.
+To consequently realize this fundamental idea of Open Access, Textpraxis has opted for Diamond Open Access, which enables participation in academic discourse for scientists at all career levels.

 The simple transfer of the concept of a journal that is printed and published by a publishing company to an online version remains significantly behind the potential of a scientific publication in the internet.
 Therefore Textpraxis wants to use the networking potential of an online publication to not only relocate the publishing location of scientific articles to the internet but also to establish the process of production and reception of academic writing as dialogic interaction.